Muirfield/bad-plugins/SimpleAuthHelper/README.md

 ### Login process

-Player connects agian.
+Player connects again.
 They are prompted to enter their login password.
 They type their login password directly (without */login*).
 And they are in.